OK so the idea of ‘barefoot’ and Winter don’t gel so well… 🥶 What do we actually mean when talk about a guide to winter barefoot shoes?

 Not quite ready to go barefoot?

 Hope you found our Winter guide to barefoot shoes useful!
-We’ll try to keep updating it for you.
-And please be aware that some of the above links are affiliate links which means you still get a great deal but we earn a small commission for recommending them.
-Thanks!
+Please know that these links are affiliate links which means you still get a great deal, but we earn a small commission for recommending them.
+Thanks

 Thanks!
 I want to go barefoot, but I have fallen arches, and without arch support (the only shoes I can find having about an inch of heel) my feet and tendons are very sore.
 I went without arch support this past year, purchasing and committing to barefoot shoes.
 And my feet hurt all the time still.
 What should I do?
 Thank you!